aptos-labs/Aptos-Unity-SDK/README.md

 # Aptos Unity SDK
 The Aptos Unity SDK is a .NET implementation of the [Aptos SDK](https://aptos.dev/sdks/index/), compatible with .NET Standard 2.0 and .NET 4.x for Unity.
 The goal of this SDK is to provide a set of tools for developers to build multi-platform applications (mobile, desktop, web, VR) using the Unity game engine and the Aptos blockchain infrastructure.
+An implementation of a desktop wallet application is provided as an example.

 ## Getting Started
 To get started, you may check our [Quick Start Guide](#quick-start-video).
 A set of examples is also provided in the `Assets/Aptos-Unity-SDK/SDK-Examples` directory.
 A local version of Doxygen-generated documentation for the classes can be found in `Assets/Aptos-Unity-SDK/Documentation/html/index.html`.
 A hosted version of the latter documentation can found in [here](https://aptos-unity-sdk-docs.netlify.app/).